 - San Francesco Basilica.
 The most important church in Assisi, this 13th-century Basilica is a must and the very first place to visit.

 - Santa Maria degli Angeli in Porziuncola Basilica.
 The second most important church linked to St. Francis in Assisi, it’s located a bit far from the city center but a must as it’s where the saint died in the 13th century.

 - Temple of Minerva.
 A perfectly preserved temple from the 1 century BC that was used for multiple purposes such as prison, residence, and workshops, and finally adapted into a Catholic church.

 - Santa Chiara Basilica.
 The church where St. Clare of Assisi, a noble local woman and one of the first followers of St Francis, is buried.

 - San Rufino Basilica.
 Church with a Roman cistern that was used to baptize St. Francis and St. Clare.

 Day 6 & 7 – Explore the Tuscany region

-If you have been to Florence, in this itinerary you can skip it all together and enjoy the Tuscan countryside, its world-class Chianti wine region, its medieval towns such as San Gimignano, Siena or Lucca, and its wonderful hot springs.
+If you have been to Florence, in this itinerary you can skip it altogether and enjoy the Tuscan countryside, its world-class Chianti wine region, its medieval towns such as San Gimignano, Siena, or Lucca, and its wonderful hot springs.

 Since you are skipping the big cities, I highly recommend you pick your hotel or agriturismo near any of the Tuscan springs such as San Giovanni Terme Resort or Agriturismo Villa Buoninsegna, or in the Chianti region such as Relais Vignale & Spa and Palazzo Leopoldo Dimora Storica & Spa, and from there drive to the other places.